 To keep things focused, common rule patterns are omitted, including:

-- Cross-security-group rules (sourceSecurityGroupId)
+- Security group-to-security group rules (sourceSecurityGroupId)

 - Rule descriptions for documentation